matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/Sort.md

 Sorts a DataTable based on the value of a specific column.

-Possible to specify a natural sorting (see php.net/natsort for details)
+It is possible to specify a natural sorting (see [php.net/natsort](http://php.net/natsort) for details).

 Methods
 -------